FrancisBian/ECE-143-Project-Group-9/README.md

 ## Support
 Reach out to us at one of the following places!
-- email to 'y2bian@ucsd.edu'
+- email to 'y 2 b i a n at u c s d   e d u'
-- email to 'iocak28@gmail.com'
+- email to 'i o c a k 2 8 at g m a i l   c o m'